 As the warm weather sets in, the sunscreen debate is heating up.
-Specifically, the debate about the benefits of physical versus chemical sunscreen.
-With proponents and detractors alike, physical sunscreens work by deflecting UV rays, while chemical versions absorb them.
+Specifically, the debate about the benefits of chemical versus physical sunscreen.
+With proponents and detractors alike, and both chemical and physical sunscreens working by absorbing and deflecting UV rays the question remains: what are the key differences between the two.
 You can determine which type of sunscreen is which by looking at the consistency and packaging.
 Chemical sunscreens are typically less thick and more transparent, while physical sunscreens will list zinc oxide and/or titanium dioxide in the ingredients.

 While some instinctively shy away from chemical sunscreens in favour of physical options, this can be a hasty decision.
 To help you see the complete sun safety picture, we’ve rounded up the pros and cons of both types of sunscreen.
 Read on to boost your confidence when selecting sun protection products for your family this summer.

-Physical sunscreens sit on the surface of the skin and block and scatter UV rays.
-They do this via mineral filters, the most common of which are titanium dioxide and zinc oxide.
+According to skin experts physical sunscreens are fine particles of minerals – commonly titanium dioxide and zinc oxide – that sit on the surface of the skin and reflect, as well as absorb, UV radiation.
 While physical UV filters can be found alone in sunscreens, they can also be used alongside chemical filters in a synergistic way to create very high-SPF, non-irritating sunscreens in light, breathable formulations.

-Usually thicker and whiter than a chemical sunscreen formula, physical sunscreens are easy to see where they have been applied and whern rubbed off, ensuring sensitive areas are covered and protection levels better maintained.
+As they are usually thicker and whiter than a chemical sunscreen formula, it is easy to see where physical sunscreens have been applied and when they have rubbed off.
+This helps ensure sensitive areas are covered and protection levels better maintained.
 Physical UV filters are growing in popularity, as they can be less irritating for sensitive skin than certain chemical filters.

 A physical sunscreen is often heavier and thicker on the skin than a chemical sunscreen with the same SPF.
 Therefore, physical sunscreens might not be the best choice for oily or acne-prone skins.

-The vast majority of sunscreens found on pharmacy shelves fall into the chemical category.
-These sunscreens contain active sun filters that penetrate the skin and absorb UV rays to prevent them from causing damage.
+The vast majority of sunscreens found on pharmacy shelves fall into the chemical (also known as organic) category.
+These sunscreens contain active sun filters that absorb UV light to prevent from causing damage.

 Chemical sunscreens are able to provide highly effective protection without necessarily needing to be in high concentrations.
 This means they can be formulated with a lightweight, non-sticky feel that is ideal for daily wear.
 They spread easily on the skin and, as the chemical filters do not have a physical presence, there is no ghosting effect.